Leaking Septic Tank and Issues with Nitrate & Nitrite

 After “Nitrification” – Nitrate Can Become Nitrite

-After percolation, time, and with the help of the natural bacterias within the subsurface, nitrate changes to become nitrite.
+After percolation, time, and with the help of the natural bacteria within the subsurface, nitrate changes to become nitrite.
 In fact, the bacterial count within the septic system itself also aids the nitrification process.
-In consideration of the opportunity for nitrification to occur, environmental professionals also consider the depth to groundwater, the regional geology, and the findings of a percolation test prior to the construction of the underground tank.
+In consideration of the opportunity for nitrification to occur, environmental professionals also consider the depth of groundwater, the regional geology, and the findings of a percolation test prior to the construction of the underground tank.

 Nitrite flows easily through subsurface soil horizons.
 In fact, environmental scientists call this process “sorbtion.”
 During the seepage process, phosphorus and various pathogens detach from the substance, along with all of the other septic tank matter.
 However, nitrite (along with nitrate) will flow through these zones while predominantly maintaining concentration, and contaminating groundwater.